Where and How to Recycle or Dispose of Christmas Trees in Indiana in after Christmas in 2018 and January 2019

 cost.
 Please have Christmas trees cut in half and laid next to the

-Friday, January 11th.
+hooks stands, or nails and placed at the curbside..
 City crews will be picking up residential

 Christmas trees CURBSIDE (no alleys) the day following their regular